a blog and resources for trans survivors and loved ones

 Safety

-Do you need to learn more about intimate partner violence?
+Do you want to learn more about intimate partner violence?

 Do you want to learn more about sexual assault/abuse?